 Often times this is a small number of things.
 In my experience, most everything is negotiable.
 I can’t speak to your specific company but you might be surprised.

-In addition to knowning what is commonly redlined, if you know what can not be negotiated you can set those expectations early.
+In addition to knowing what is commonly redlined, if you know what cannot be negotiated you can set those expectations early.

 Some words of wisdom.
 Don’t bring these items up unless the prospect does first.
 There is no reason to give them something to negotiate with themselves.